Dockerize Python App

 Step # 5 - Access Python App

-Once the build is successful, go to the browser and enter public_dns_name:8096
+Once the build is successful, go to the browser and enter http://public_dns_name:8096

 You should see the page like below: